subtotal/ai-toolkit/README.md

 ## Model Context Protocol

-The Subtotal Agent Toolkit also supports the [Model Context Protocol (MCP)](https://modelcontextprotocol.com/).
+The Subtotal AI Toolkit also supports the [Model Context Protocol (MCP)](https://modelcontextprotocol.com/).

 To run the Subtotal MCP server using npx, use the following command: